Moses Polock

-Moses Polock (May 14, 1817 – August 16, 1903) was a Jewish-American publisher and the first bookseller in the United States who dealt exclusively in rare books.
+Moses Polock (May 14, 1817 – August 16, 1903) was a publisher and the first bookseller in the United States who dealt exclusively in rare books.
 At the time of his death, he was the oldest bibliophile in the country.
+He was Jewish.

 Early life

 Moses Polock was born in Philadelphia on May 14, 1817.
-He was the fourth of twelve children to Hyman Polock (April 3, 1786 - August 15, 1870) and Rebecca Barnett (May 24, 1791 - September 5, 1884).
+He was the fourth of twelve children to Hyman Polock (April 3, 1786 – August 15, 1870) and Rebecca Barnett (May 24, 1791 – September 5, 1884).
 The couple were born in Amsterdam.
 Polock was the son of Phineas Polock, whose ancestors are believed to have immigrated from Poland around the 17th century due to war and political unrest.

 The two were wed on June 12, 1811 in London and immigrated to the United States in 1813 at the encouragement of Barnett's uncle, Aaron Levy, who possibly financed the voyage.
 During the trip, Barnett was pregnant with her first child.

 Levy was a prominent merchant who immigrated to Pennsylvania sometime between 1760 and 1770 to trade with the native peoples and furnished supplies to the proprietary government.
 He was the first relative of Barnett's to come to the new world.
 As a creditor, Levy was a major financier of the Continental Congress during the American Revolutionary War, with his loans never fully being repaid.
 In 1786, he laid out a settlement in Centre County, Pennsylvania, which was later named Aaronsburg after him.